Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 Screen capture of the Create Operation window showing Method, Paths, and Name settings.

-7. If user directory services and access token validation are managed externally, click Save, then click Deploy.
+7. If user directory services and access token validation are managed externally for the API service, click Save, then click Deploy.

 Note: